[REVEALED] Elements That Start With U

 Ununbium, a synthetic element, is a temporary resident in the periodic table.
 Also known by its IUPAC systematic name, copernicium (Cn), this transuranium element is artificially produced in laboratories through nuclear reactions involving heavy ions.
 Ununbium is highly radioactive and has a fleeting existence, making its study and exploration challenging.

-See also [REVEALED] Elements That Start With T
+See also [REVEALED] Personality Traits That Start With Q

 Synthesis Of Ununbium